-Reinforcement learning (RL) is a technique in machine learning where an automated system learns to achieve a useful task by performing it over and over again until it gets it right.
+Reinforcement learning (RL) is a part of machine learning expertise where an automated system learns to complete a task by performing it over and over again until it gets it right.
 It's a 'brute force' approach, and the machine doesn't usually learn anything else in the process; if you teach it how to unscrew a bottle-cap, it doesn't learn anything about bottles, caps, or even necessarily how to put the cap back on the bottle again (which involves different torque variables, and would be a whole new course of study for it).

 On the other hand, a machine trained in this way has a number of notable advantages over other popular machine learning techniques:

-In this article, we'll take a look at how RL is rising across sectors, how it works, where it is a viable approach in machine learning consulting, and which use cases it might best be suited for.
+This article will look at how RL is rising across sectors, how it works, and which use cases it suits best.

 As interest around complex neural networks and other model-intensive deep learning techniques increased towards the end of the 2000s, it seemed that reinforcement learning would be left behind as an artefact of robotic process automation.